TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-merge-import.md

 The problem is that as spreadsheets grow in size, snapshots can become arbitrarily large.
 Using power of two sized snapshots, the largest snapshot will be half the size of the entire spreadsheet.
 Too big to fit in memory with the size of spreadsheet that I want to support.
 We need to come up with an [external memory algorithm](https://en.wikipedia.org/wiki/External_memory_algorithm) for merging.

+{% capture note-content %}
+The rest of this post is going to build on ideas discussed in [Data Structures for Spreadsheet Snapshots]({% link _posts/2023-05-01-spreadsheet-snapshot-data-structures.md %}) and [Making Spreadsheet Snapshots work with Insert and Delete]({% link _posts/2023-06-05-spreadsheet-insert-delete.md %}).
+You might want to refresh your memory before diving in.
+{% endcapture %}
+{% include candid-note.html content=note-content %}

 ## Merge Algorithm

 In principle, this should still be easy.
 We've gone to a lot of effort to break segments up into tiles that can be independently loaded.
 That lets us load just the tiles that are needed to display the current view in a client.
 Divide the spreadsheet into rectangles that will fit in memory and iterate over them.
 For each rectangle load the tiles required and combine in memory, then write out as a new set of tiles.